Paolo Fontanot Bakery & Cafe in Miami

 When was Paolo Fontanot Bakery & Cafe in Miami last inspected?

-Paolo Fontanot Bakery & Cafe in Miami was last inspected by Florida DBPR on August 18, 2025.
+Paolo Fontanot Bakery & Cafe in Miami was last inspected by Florida DBPR on April 7, 2026.
 The result was: Inspection Completed - No Further Action.

 What are the most common violations at Paolo Fontanot Bakery & Cafe in Miami?

-The most frequently cited violations at Paolo Fontanot Bakery & Cafe in Miami are: Food in good condition, Clean multi-use utensils, Employee health policy.
+The most frequently cited violations at Paolo Fontanot Bakery & Cafe in Miami are: Clean multi-use utensils, Food in good condition, Employee health policy.

 How many health inspections has Paolo Fontanot Bakery & Cafe in Miami had?

-Paolo Fontanot Bakery & Cafe in Miami has had 13 inspections on record with Florida DBPR, averaging 5.7 violations per inspection, above the statewide average of 5.2.
+Paolo Fontanot Bakery & Cafe in Miami has had 14 inspections on record with Florida DBPR, averaging 5.8 violations per inspection, above the statewide average of 5.2.

 What did the most recent inspection of Paolo Fontanot Bakery & Cafe in Miami find?